-As part of our community transformation programme, we are working to provide safe drinking water to over 100,000 people in the Itinyi Valley, in the Tsavo Region of Kenya.
-This community has been trapped in a cycle of poverty over generations.
+As part of our community transformation programme, we are working to provide safe drinking water to over 100,000 people in the Kasigau Corridor, Tsavo, Kenya.
+Communities there have been trapped in a cycle of poverty over generations.

 It’s exciting to be part of such a dynamic project and we invite you to find out more and join us in helping empower and transform this community.
 Come on one of our trips and help build new classrooms in local schools and work alongside the Tumaini women.